logo

 Reporter Im Jong-eon (eoni@kormedi.com)

-A cerebral aneurysm refers to a condition where a part of the brain's artery balloons out like a balloon.
-When blood pressure increases, the blood vessel can rupture, leading to a brain hemorrhage.
-According to Professor Yoon, the fatality rate is so high that one in three patients with a ruptured blood vessel may die.
+A cerebral aneurysm is a condition in which a portion of a cerebral artery bulges like a balloon.
+If blood pressure increases, the aneurysm can burst, causing a cerebral hemorrhage.
+According to Professor Yoon, the mortality rate is high, with one in three patients dying from a ruptured aneurysm.

-Professor Yoon said, "Since no clear cause has been identified, there is no way to prevent the onset itself," but he also added, "If detected early, brain hemorrhage can be prevented before rupture, so if you have a family history or belong to high-risk groups such as smokers or those with hypertension, it is advisable to undergo health screenings instead of regular checkups."
+Professor Yoon said, "Since the clear cause has not been identified, there is no way to prevent the onset itself," but added, "If it is discovered early, cerebral hemorrhage can be prevented before it ruptures, so if you have a family history or are in a high-risk group such as a smoker or high blood pressure, it is recommended to get a health checkup or test."

-Treatment methods for cerebral aneurysms are divided into two types: 'clipping surgery,' which involves opening the head and securing the swollen blood vessel with a clip, and 'coil embolization,' which does not require opening the head and involves inserting a thin platinum coil into the femoral artery in the thigh to prevent blood from entering the aneurysm.
+Treatment methods for cerebral aneurysms are divided into 'clip ligation', which involves opening the head and tying off the swollen blood vessel with a clip, and 'coil embolization', which involves inserting a thin platinum coil into the femoral artery in the thigh area without opening the head to prevent blood from entering the cerebral aneurysm.

-He also added, "Patients who have undergone coil embolization or stent procedures should take antiplatelet medication consistently and undergo regular follow-up examinations."
+He added, "Patients who underwent coil embolization or stent placement must continue taking antiplatelet drugs and undergo periodic follow-up observations."

 ===========

-Especially these days when the weather is highly unpredictable
+Especially these days when the weather is so unpredictable

 2